COVID-19: travel health notice for all travellers

 - Dengue can cause flu-like symptoms.
 In some cases, it can lead to severe dengue, which can be fatal.

 - The level of risk of dengue changes seasonally, and varies from year to year.
 The level of risk also varies between regions in a country and can depend on the elevation in the region.

 - Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.

 - Protect yourself from mosquito bites.
 There is no vaccine or medication that protects against dengue fever.

-There is no risk of malaria in this country.
+Zika virus is a risk in this country.

-Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Some infections found in some areas in the Caribbean, like rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.

 HIV (Human Immunodeficiency Virus) is a virus that attacks and impairs the immune system, resulting in a chronic, progressive illness known as AIDS (Acquired Immunodeficiency Syndrome).